-- Year 4 visited Liverpool and compared what they found to our own
+- Year 4 visited Liverpool and compared what they found to our own city.

 - Year 6 took part in a week-long residential to Stanley Head, completing many activities with a focus on nature.

 Children demonstrate their ability in geography in a variety of different ways.
 Younger children might, for example, dress up in costumes from different parts of the world, whilst older pupils might produce a PowerPoint presentation based on their investigations of different sources of energy.
 Teachers will assess children’s work by making informal judgements during lessons.
 On completion of a piece of work, the teacher assesses the work and uses this information to plan future learning.
-Written or verbal feedback is given to the child to help guide his or her progress.
+Written or verbal feedback is given to the child to help guide their progress.
 Older children are encouraged to make judgements about how they can improve their own work.